2008 Spring issue of Apples 'n Oats magazine

 Mona Majorowicz is a professional working artist.
 She and her husband, Mike, own and operate Wild Faces Gallery in Rolfe, Iowa.
-If you would like to view her artistic journaling, and see work-in-progress photos, please visit the artist journal on their website at www.wildfacesgallery.com
+If you would like to view her artistic journaling, see work in progress, view photos, or order a print of "Dignity", "Red Carnations" or one of many horse images available, please visit her website, at www.wildfacesgallery.com

 The Apples 'n Oats logo is a trademark of Carol Eilers and Apples 'n Oats Magazine.

 Text and original graphics copyright © Mona Majorowicz, 2000-2018.